monasticacademy/logical-induction/README.md

 states is a list of belief states.

-The code in `enumerator.py` provides various routines for enumerating possible worlds and possible trading algorithms.
+The code in `enumerator.py` provides various routines for enumerating possible worlds.

-The code in `logical_inductor_example.py` instantiates a logical inductor and feeds it two observations, printing out the credences it receives in response.
+The code in `example/two_updates.py` instantiates a logical inductor and feeds it two observations, printing out the credences it receives in response.